ERC-7818: Expirable ERC20

 Behavior specification

 • balanceOf MUST return the total balance of tokens held by an account that are still valid (i.e., have not expired).
-This includes any tokens associated with specific periods, epochs, or other identifiers, provided they remain within their validity duration.
+This includes any tokens associated with specific epochs, provided they remain within their validity duration.
 Expired tokens MUST NOT be included in the returned balance, ensuring that only actively usable tokens are reflected in the result.

 • transfer and transferFrom MUST exclusively transfer tokens that remain non-expired at the time of the transaction.
 Attempting to transfer expired tokens MUST revert the transaction or return false.
 Additionally, implementations MAY include logic to prioritize the automatic transfer of tokens closest to expiration, ensuring that the earliest expiring tokens are used first, provided they meet the non-expired condition.